-The candidate laboratory shall complete the necessary information in the 2018-ISCCS - 1 April Page 19 of 61 2018January 2021

-Application Form as provided by WADA and deliver this to WADA.
+The candidate laboratory shall complete the necessary information in the Application Form as provided by WADA and deliver this to WADA.
 The Application shall be signed by the Laboratory Director and, if relevant, by the Director of the host organization.

-At this stage, WADA will verify the existence of a National Anti-Doping-Program (compliant with the Code and International Standards) in the countrywhere the candidate laboratory is located, the ratification of the UNESCO-Convention against Doping in Sport by the host country of the candidate laboratory, as well as the payment of the nation's financial contributions to WADA...
+At this stage, WADA will verify the existence of a National Anti-Doping Program (compliant with theCodeandInternational Standards) in the country where the candidate laboratory is located, the ratification of the UNESCO Convention against Doping in Sport by the host country of the candidate laboratory, as well as the payment of the nation's financial contributions to WADA...
 They can be obtained by referring to the International Standard for Laboratories itself:

-- Article 4.1.2 Applicant Laboratory, Submit Initial Application Form - Article 4.8.1.2 Applicant Laboratory for WADA approval for the ABP, Submit Initial Application Form. - 3.0 4.0Definitions and Interpretation
+- Article 4.1.2 Applicant Laboratory, Submit Initial Application Form - Article 4.8.1.2 Applicant Laboratory for WADA approval for the ABP, Submit Initial Application Form.

+3.0 4.0 Definitions and Interpretation
-3.1 4.1Defined terms from the 2015 Code that are used in the International Standard for Code

-Compliance by Signatories
+3.1 4.1Defined terms from the 20152021 Code that are used in the International Standard for Code Compliance by Signatories